 “So, uh, you’re a cook now?”
 I asked, trying to steer the conversation.

 “Yup,” Appoleon said, looking at his shabby kitchen.
 “I had to throw this together on short notice, but I’ve got a nicer one back at the keep.
-I cook for people when they’re hungry, and I use the Light to heal them if they’re ill.”
+I cook for people when they’re hungry, and I use the magic of the luminary tech to heal folks if I can.”

-“Well, it beats the alternative,” Appoleon said.
-“My days of crackin’ skulls is long over.”
+“Well, it beats killing things,” Appoleon said.
+“My days of crackin’ skulls are long over.”

 He chuckled.
 “If you have to ask, you won’t understand.
 In time, you’ll get it.”